The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 'I Would Love To Do A Film Like Hera Pheri Or Andaz Apna Apna'

-Q. You are also teaming up with Luv Ranjan for a film
+Q. You are also teaming up with Luv Ranjan for a film.

 A. I am very excited about that film.
 After Brahmastra, I have Shamshera with Karan Malhotra and Luv Ranjan film with Ajay Devgn.
 It's a dramatic love story.
 It's also a departure from what he has made.
 I really enjoyed watching Pyaar Ka Punchnama, Sonu Ke Titu Ki Sweety.
 I myself had contacted him.
 It's the first time I ever contacted a director saying that I would really like to collaborate with him.
 We had been talking for a while.
 We discussed different scripts and different ideas.
 We really liked this one and it's a full-out commercial entertaining film.